konung-yaropolk/AutoStatLib/README.md

 analysis.RunWilcoxonSingleSample()
 ```

-Summary will be printed to the console.
+Test summary will be printed to the console.
+You can also get it as a python string via GetSummary() method.

+---
-Results are accessible as a dictionary via GetResult() method:
+Test results are accessible as a dictionary via GetResult() method:
 ```python
 results = analysis.GetResult()
 ```